 Knowing myself to be eternal LOVE, GOD, or LIGHT if a less theatrical title were selected, is truly a wonderful realisation.
-However warm and fuzzy this observation makes me feel, I would be remiss if I failed to redress the most oft refrain I hear.
+Warm and fuzzy as the GodSelf makes me feel, I would be remiss if I failed to redress the most oft refrain I hear.

-You don't have to be a deep thinker to trespass upon the obvious disconnect between the vision of love, juxtaposed, to the fear primed reality we experience daily.
-We suggest our true identity is love; is it not then reasonable to inquire, how in the hell did we end up here in this continual state of fear?
+You don't have to be a deep thinker to trespass upon the obvious disconnect between the vision of love, juxtaposed, to the fear primed reality we daily experience.
+Antonio suggests our true identity is love; is it not then reasonable to enquire,

-Given the choice between bliss and suffering; is it not fair to assume the vast majority would choose bliss?
+Given the choice between bliss and suffering, is it not fair to assume the vast majority would choose bliss?

 Hey, it's not like we got things a little bit wrong!

+I jest of course; but only because I have experienced my identity.
 Thanks to Antonio, I knew whatever would approach in the moments ahead would be an aspect of the GodSelf.
 Truly, nothing exists which is NOT the GodSelf.
 Antonio would never hurt me, I am Antonio.